Adrian Parr: Writing

-Parr is a regular contributor to the LA Review of Books series on violence.
-She has interviewed Serbian performance artist, Marina Abramović, spoken word artist Malcolm London, and sound artist David Rothenberg.
-She has written on environmental politics and climate change for a number of publications including Equitable Action on Climate Now (October 2013) for the World Financial Review and Selective Amnesia (February 2015) for the European Magazine.
+Parr Zaretsky is a regular contributor to the LA Review of Books series on violence.
+She has interviewed Serbian performance artist, Marina Abramović, artist Mark Bradford, spoken word artist Malcolm London, and sound artist David Rothenberg.
+She has written on environmental politics and climate change for a number of publications including "Equitable Action on Climate Now" (October 2013) for the World Financial Review and "Selective Amnesia" (February 2015) for the European Magazine.